IBM/operator-for-redis-cluster/docs/README.md

 ## Overview

 The Redis-cluster will be deployed thanks to a unique deployment.
-Each node of the Redis-cluster is running in its own Pod; At startup, each node has no active role (not slave nor master with slot), it just joins the cluster as a master without slot.
+Each node of the Redis-cluster is running in its own Pod; At startup, each node has no active role (not replica nor primary with slot), it just joins the cluster as a primary without slot.
 See representation in the schema below.

 ![Initial state](imgs/overview_1.png)

-At this point you have your redis process running, each node is aware of each other, but only one master prossess all slots.
+At this point you have your redis process running, each node is aware of each other, but only one primary prossess all slots.

 In order to configure properly the different redis-servers and setup the redis cluster, we introduce the `Redis-Operator`.

-The `redis-operator` is watching a new kink of Custom-Resource `RedisCluster` that stores the redis-cluster configuration: number of masters, and the replication factor (number of slaves by master) and the pod template.
+The `redis-operator` is watching a new kink of Custom-Resource `RedisCluster` that stores the redis-cluster configuration: number of primaries, and the replication factor (number of replicas by primary) and the pod template.
 Then the `redis-operator` tries to apply this configuration to the set of redis-server processes.
 If the number of redis-servers doesn't correspond to the provided configuration, the manager scales the redis-node pods to obtain the proper number of redis-nodes.

 Then reconciliation is constantly done between the state of the cluster and the configuration stored in the `RedisCluster` CR.